DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ## Where can ESPRanger be used?

-**ESPRanger** is ideal for STEM Education, Robotics, LoRa Projects, Measurements, Agriculture Projects, Makers and Hobbyists.
+**ESPRanger** is ideal for STEM Education, Robotics, LoRa Projects, Amateur Radio, Measurements, Agriculture Projects, Makers and Hobbyists.

 [As featured on Kickstarter](https://www.kickstarter.com/projects/ditronix/espranger-lora-gnss-gyro-accelerometer-rs485-esp32-c6?ref=2m69rr)